 Scripture does speak of a new covenant, but when I search for the actual terms and words of it, all I find are things involving Israel (Jer.
 31:31-34, Heb.
 8:7-13).
 The new covenant never directly speaks of spiritual blessings and heavenly places for those who have already been redeemed and accepted (Eph.
 1:6-7).
 Covenants simply never explain heavenly things (John 3:12), nor do they directly apply to a heavenly body like the church.
 There is a lot of pressure in theological circles to place the church in some way under the new covenant.
 I believe this comes from their own attempts to structure their own systems.
 Scripture tells me the covenants pertain to Israel (Rom.
 9:4).
 I recognize the church as very distinct from Israel, and so, I do not enter into scripture manipulations to have the covenants pertain to the church.

 Israel will have a new covenant because they had a previous covenant made at Mt.
 Sinai.
 We could call the Sinai covenant Israel’s old or first covenant.
 The new covenant replaces Israel’s old covenant which passed away (Heb.
 8:13).
-The new replaces the old, the second replaces the first – fairly simple and logical.
+The new replaces the old, the second replaces the first – fairly simple and straightforward.
 But you cannot make the same argument legitimately for the Gentiles or for the church.
 They did not have an old covenant that was defective, necessitating the need for a new one (Heb.
 8:7-9).

 Dispensations I have discussed in other articles.
 They are always associated with earthly things.
 They involve a specific human responsibility given to man by God in which He looks for the fruit of obedience.
 Every dispensation fails in man’s hands, and when the longsuffering of God comes to an end, judgment from God ends the dispensation.
 This pattern repeats itself until the final dispensation, where all things corrupted and made miserable by the first man will be made good by the power of God through the glorified Son of Man present on the earth.
 But the millennium only represents the blessing of God in His first creation, when the defilement and futility of it will be removed (Rom.
 8:19-22).
 There aren’t any dispensations about heavenly bodies or heavenly things.